scott-griffiths/bitstring/doc/walkthrough.rst

 * A rudimentary knowledge of binary concepts.
 * A little free time.

-If you haven't yet downloaded and installed :mod:`bitstring` then please do so (it might be as easy as typing "``sudo easy_install bitstring``" or "``sudo pip install bitstring``" depending on your system).
+If you haven't yet downloaded and installed :mod:`bitstring` then please do so (it should be as easy as typing "``pip install bitstring``").
 I'll be going through some examples using the interactive Python interpreter, so feel free to start up a Python session and follow along.

 Getting started
 ---------------